-Most countries protect whistleblowers from retaliation but very few countries provide financial incentives.
+Most countries protect whistleblowers from retaliation but very few countries provide financial incentives such as cash rewards for whistleblowers.
 The United States, through the False Claims Act, is one of the big exceptions.
 And fake pharma cases are an area where more whistleblowers are really needed.

-Under the Act, whistleblowers can earn a percentage of whatever is collected from the wrongdoer by the government.
+The False Claims Act also pays cash whistleblower rewards.
+Some of those rewards are in the tens of millions of dollars.
+Under the Act, whistleblowers can earn up to 30% of whatever is collected from the wrongdoer by the government.
 Losses must be tied to government funds or a government program.
 That isn’t a problem in subpotent, adulterated or fake pharma cases, however, because Medicaid and Medicare insurance pays for much of the prescriptions dispensed inside the United States and those programs rely on tax dollars.

 To qualify for large cash awards, one must have original source (inside) information and generally must be the first one to file a claim.
 The claims process involves filing a sealed lawsuit in federal court.